Skip to content

 What can we do to help?

 Ask – If we do not ask, we cannot help.
 You may be thinking – isn’t this a conversation their specialist nurse or neurologist should be having?
 They may only see their specialist team once every 6 months.
-And often those consultations are filled with other issues.
+Often, those consultations are filled with other issues.

 Epilepsy specialist nurse – We should encourage caregivers to email/call their specialist nurse for advice and support.
 Paediatric emergency clinicians can also email the child’s specialist team to highlight their attendance in the department.
 Multidisciplinary communication is key.